chenglabs/Pluralsight-BuildingYourFirstASPNETCoreWebApplication/README.md

-# Pluralsight-BuildingYourFirstASPNETCoreWebApplication
-Pluralsight - Building Your First ASP.NET Core Web Application
+# Pluralsight - Building Your First ASP.NET Core Web Application

 Changes to original code from the course